directus/directus/docs/releases/breaking-changes.md

 ## Version 10.x.y

+### Updated Exif Tags

+The library `exif-reader` which is used for Exif metadata extraction of images has been updated to v2.
+In this release, tag names have been aligned with the Exif standard.
+See https://github.com/devongovett/exif-reader/pull/30 for a complete list of updated tags.

+This might be a breaking change if

+- a custom `FILE_METADATA_ALLOW_LIST` config is in place
+- Exif tags of images are consumed, for example via API

+The updated Exif tags only applies to images which are uploaded after upgrading to this release.

 ### Updated Sorting in Schema Snapshots

 The sort order of fields and relations inside schema snapshots has been changed to their original creation order.
 This